alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 will be paid back to both undergrad TAs and graduate TAs.
 It is, however, indirectly related.
 One side effect of hiring many 8 hour TAs is that *you have to hire more undergrads*.
-More students got to hold TA positions, and had someone to ask for a letter of recommendation at grad school application time.
+More students got to hold TA positions, talk to professors, get letters of recommendation, and so on.

 You could argue this is [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) in action, since each professor gets less time to evaluate each TA.
 Maybe all